-F. XCEL ENERGY SUPPLIED EQUIPMENT
+G. XCEL ENERGY SUPPLIED EQUIPMENT

 Any Xcel Energy supplied equipment that is factory calibrated (transducers, pressure switches, tuners, etc.) shall be tested to verify calibration.
 The Interconnection Customer may not modify calibration settings without authorization from Xcel Energy.
 If equipment does not meet specifications, the Interconnection Customer should notify Xcel Energy of the problem immediately.
-Xcel Energy will then direct the Interconnection Customer modifies factory settings without authorization, Xcel Energy will not be responsible for any costs associated with repair, replacement, or re-calibration of the Interconnection Customer's equipment.
+Xcel Energy will then direct the Interconnection Customer on how to proceed.
+If the Interconnection Customer modifies factory settings without authorization, Xcel Energy will not be responsible for any costs associated with repair, replacement, or re-calibration of the Interconnection Customer's equipment.